Frequently asked questions about transferring to a four-year university

 Generally, Associate of Technical Arts (ATA) Degrees do not fully transfer to four-year universities.
 Some ATA degrees may transfer.
-If you have questions about whether a certain ATA degree transfers, please see one of our Professional/Technical advisers 425.640.1458) or your faculty adviser.
+If you have questions about whether a certain ATA degree transfers, please see one of our Professional/Technical advisors 425.640.1458) or your faculty advisor.

 2. How do I send my official transcript to a university?

 Request a copy of your official transcript by filling out a "Request for Transcript of Student Records" form.
 There is a $6.00 charge per transcript.
 These forms may be obtained from Enrollment Services in Lynnwood Hall, first floor.

 When requesting your transcripts please include your signature, student identification number, the number of transcripts you are ordering, and the university's address where you would like the transcripts sent.
 Or, you may choose to pick up your transcript from Advising and send it to your chosen university along with your admissions application.
 If you pick up your transcripts, you will need present photo identification.
 Please note: Official transcripts must remain sealed in the envelope.
 Once opened, universities will no long accept them as official.

 3. Should I choose a major before transferring?

 Yes!
 When applying to a four-year university, students often have to apply to both the university and to their major.
 Many majors have prerequisite courses and other admissions requirements that you can fulfill within your Associate degree here at Edmonds CC.
 If you are undecided about your major, you may want to visit the Counseling Center in Mountlake Terrace Hall, room 145 or by calling 425.640.1358.